acanoenfr/azure-board-sprint-builder/README.md

 YEAR=2024
 ```

-ORGANIZATION_URL is the base URL address of your Azure DevOps organization.
+* ORGANIZATION_URL is the base URL address of your Azure DevOps organization.
-PERSONAL_ACCESS_TOKEN needs to be generate in your Azure DevOps profile.
+* PERSONAL_ACCESS_TOKEN needs to be generate in your Azure DevOps profile.
-PROJECT_NAME is the name of the project where you want to generate sprint iterations.
+* PROJECT_NAME is the name of the project where you want to generate sprints iterations.
-YEAR is the year you wants to generate sprint iteration.
+* YEAR is the year you wants to generate sprints iterations.

 Finally, launch the helping tool with following command: